Do we really say, “Tomorrow will be Friday”?

 Any student in a class like this would think that this is how native speakers typically talk about days of the week.

 Many teachers have been asking questions like “What day will it be tomorrow?” for as long as they can remember.
-But, if we stop and think, when do we actually say, “Tomorrow will be Friday”?
+But, if we stop and think, when do people actually say, “Tomorrow will be Friday”?

 Well, it is possible, but quite unusual.

 This raises the question of what we teach.
 Do we teach what the book says is “correct”, or teach the language that people use in everyday life?
 My students want to develop skills to communicate with people in real life.
-For me it’s a no-brainer.

 So, how do people use these sentences in everyday life?

-We typically say: “Tomorrow is Friday.”
+People typically say: “Tomorrow is Friday.”

+“Tomorrow is Friday” is the more common sentence, used in most situations.
 Here is some data from the Corpus of Contemporary American English (COCA):

-Although chanting different patterns for past, present and future questions and answers may seem like a nice idea, in real life tomorrow will be… is not usually used to simply express what day it is tomorrow.
+In real life tomorrow will be… is not usually used to simply express what day it is tomorrow.

 98% of the examples use Tomorrow is… to refer to a day of the week.
 These sentences simply say what day tomorrow is: